Issues

 Because the environment has found a special place in your personal values, I find Acceptance and Commitment Therapy (ACT) and mindfulness approaches can be very effective for eco-anxiety and eco-distress, as can meta-cognitive approaches - understanding any beliefs about beliefs; thoughts about thoughts.
 But my 35 years working in the environmental field (as an academic, consultant and campaigner) means I am well placed to specialise as a therapist in this aspect of anxiety and distress - I get the ‘environment’, as well as how this can impact the individual.
 A wide range of cognitive and behavioural techniques can be utilised and enhanced with hypnosis to help change the mindset so that the environment remains an important part of your values, but no longer distorts everything else.
 A more hopeful outlook can begin to grow.

 I offer individual one-to-one therapy, online workshops and also small-group therapy for eco-anxiety.
-See my blog for details of the next online Eco-anxiety Workshop (likely now to be in the first half of 2024) or contact me directly for more information.
+See this link for details of the next online Eco-anxiety Workshop or contact me directly for more information if not currently booking.

 Work stress/career change